swindon-rs/swindon/docs/config/main.rst

 .. opt:: listen

-   Listen of sockets to listen and accept connections
+   List of sockets to listen to and accept connections

    Example::